Byron Katie, and a prayer for my friend J.

-We were at school together: primary school, then secondary school.
+My friend J. went to the same primary school as me, then secondary school.
 We became good friends towards the end, when we both studied Eng.
 Lit. before going to university.

-She told me about her diagnosis late last year.
-A short time later, J. messaged me on Whatsapp:
+Just over a year ago, she told me about her cancer diagnosis.
+And a short time later, J. messaged me on Whatsapp:

 I don’t think I am going to manage Christmas cards this year and have also lost my address book so can I take this opportunity to wish you and family a very happy Christmas?